Tags:

 Fill In the blanks, then press Score to check your answers

-They call me The Wild Rose but my name was Elisa Day
+They me The Wild Rose but my was Elisa Day

 Why they call me it I do not know for my name was Day

-As she [ . . . ] in my eyes and [ . . . ]
+As she [ . . . ] in my and [ . . . ]

-When he on my and the room
+he came on my and entered the room

 My trembling in his sure embrace